vjelic/omnistat-glog-fork/docs/metrics.md

 ## Resource Manager

-The resource manager metrics link system-level monitoring data with specific jobs running on the system.
+The resource manager data collector links system-level monitoring data with specific jobs running on the system.
 This is essential for attributing resource usage to individual users or applications.